Baseball333/Types-Operators-and-Expressions/README.md

 Tenth Commit:
 There are instances in which enum is mentioned and executed in a program.
 If not all values are specified the progression continues from the previous specified value.
 The following file is an example.

+Eleventh Commit:
+The file is written in an enumeration constant which describe Unix escape sequences and the progression of a Gregorian year.